 Submitting your Honors Thesis to the UA Library

-All Honors students are required to submit a copy of their thesis to the UA library to be entered into the catalog of information.
-These theses will be searchable through the library information system and available world wide to anyone using the UA library system.
-Students should submit their thesis to the library only after it has been approved by their committee and Honors Thesis Mentor, and undergone a formatting review by a Bumpers College Honors Program staff member.
+All honors students are required to submit a copy of their honors thesis to the UA library to be entered into the catalog of information.
+These theses are searchable through the library information system and available world wide to anyone using the UA library system.
+Students should submit their honors thesis to the library only after it has been approved by their committee and Honors Thesis Mentor, and undergone a formatting review by a Bumpers College Honors Program staff member.

 Prior to submitting:

-- Save your thesis as a Word or PDF document (Save as a PDF by using the "save as" function in your word processor and try to avoid scanning your thesis.)
+- Save your honors thesis as a Word or PDF document (Save as a PDF by using the "save as" function in your word processor and try to avoid scanning your thesis.)
 Use CTRL+F to ensure that your PDF is searchable.

 Submitting an Article to the Discovery Journal

-Undergraduates conducting research in cooperation with a faculty mentor are encouraged to submit their research to the Discovery Journal.
+Undergraduates conducting research in cooperation with a faculty mentor are encouraged to submit a journal article to the Discovery Journal.
 All submissions must follow Discovery Journal article guidelines.
 Note: Unedited honors thesis will not be accepted.
-Students who have received a Bumpers College Undergraduate Research Grant are expected to submit a paper based on their project.
+Students who have received a Bumpers College Undergraduate Research Grant are expected to submit an article based on their project.